 Support line for older people

 Help with your mental health

 Phone: 1800 91 01 23

 Phone: 1890 92 72 77

 Understand the risks for the person you’re supporting

-The person you are looking after might be in an at-risk group.
+The person you are looking after may be at higher risk of serious illness if they get coronavirus.
 They may have a long-term medical condition or a weak immune system.
-This means they may be more at risk of serious illness if they catch coronavirus.

 Identify their important non-medical needs also.
 If there’s something they will be very distressed about, think about how you can support them.
 For example, talking to someone on a regular video chat schedule if they cannot meet them in person.